-The Image View and Time Series features of the Image Service portal have different purposes.
-Image View aggregates images from the best satellite providers, so that what you see in the viewfinder is the most recent and highest quality image available.
-Time Series provides you with historic satellite images of a defined area of interest, taken at specific dates and times.
-The Time Series is currently in beta.
+There are various features of the Image Service portal.
+Images are aggregated from the world’s leading satellite providers, so that what you see in the viewfinder is the most recent and highest quality image available for that location.
+Our Time Series feature (on the left pane) provides you with historic satellite images of a defined area of interest, taken at specific dates and times.

 1. How to login